meshtastic/enclosures/README.md

 # Meshtastic Enclosures
 This section is for all information and files regarding Hardware Enclosures for Meshtastic devices.
-Both files regarding specific enclosure designs and reference models (Antennas, board mock ups, other hardware, etc.) are organized into their respective categories by compatible hardware boards.
+This is a file hub to help designers and Meshtastic users alike, with files and docuemtnation regarding enclosure for users, and technical CAD references of compatible boards to assist designers develop more enclosures!
+The files are organized into their respective categories by compatible hardware boards.
 To learn more about what board options are compatible with Meshtastic check out the hardware page: https://meshtastic.org/docs/hardware

-NOTE:
+# NOTE FOR USERS:

 The majority of enclosure designs are up on respective 3d printing websites such as thingiverse, printables, ect.

 https://www.thingiverse.com/search?q=meshtastic&page=1&type=things&sort=relevant

 https://www.printables.com/search/all?q=meshtastic

+Happy Printing!

+# NOTE FOR HARDWARE DEVELOPERS:
+If you are planning to contribute CAD models and documentation for enclosure designs and reference models of components alike (Antennas, hardware, etc.) please read the following information.
+If the design uses elements from other designers, don't forget to credit them in the READ.ME

+Thank you for your contribution!

 # Instructions for uploading